api3dao/oev-docs/docs/oev-searchers/in-depth/mev-with-signed-apis.md

 with the ethers library for an imaginary liquidation protocol.
 Note that this code makes use of variables which are not defined in the code snippet.
-Their purpose can be understood from the context and is left out to keep the example concise and focused on how a dAPI can be updated.
+Their purpose can be understood from the context and is left out to keep the example concise and focused on the general idea.

 ```javascript
 const beaconsIds = []; // Assume the data feed is a beacon set with these beacons